1. Who is the data controller

 Our goal is to keep as little as possible for as short as possible.

-- Uploaded images: transmitted at request time and not stored on our servers afterwards.
+- Submitted reports and text: transmitted at request time and not stored on our servers afterwards.
 Our AI processor may retain content briefly for operational reasons per its policies.

 - Medication tracker entries: any medications you add, along with dose, frequency, start date, stop date, and personal notes, are stored only in your browser’s local storage.
 They are never sent to our servers.